 Steven: Yea, so the game has gained both money.
 It’s also gained extreme traction in terms of number of users.
 I believe that it surpassed Twitter already in daily active users, which is pretty incredible, considering it is not even released in every country yet.
 It’s still, I believe, the United States and Australia.

 Paul: Right.
-But Twitter is a very vertical product, you know.
+But Twitter is a very vertical product.
 It’s not a general interest.
-So, you know, it’s… I think it is incredible traction.
+So, I think it is incredible traction.
 I mean, if anybody can get the traction that Twitter has, they’d be delighted.
 So, for this to do that, just really establishes that it’s a great idea.

 Steven: Yeah.
 Absolutely.